phpman > man > git-replace(1)

 CREATING REPLACEMENT OBJECTS

-be used to create replacement objects from existing objects.
-The --edit option can also be
+used to create replacement objects from existing objects.
+The --edit option can also be used

-you may just want to create a replacement string of commits and then only replace the
+may just want to create a replacement string of commits and then only replace the commit at

-commit at the tip of the target string of commits with the commit at the tip of the
+the tip of the target string of commits with the commit at the tip of the replacement string

 BUGS

-work properly.
-And using git reset --hard to go back to a replaced commit will move the
+properly.
+And using git reset --hard to go back to a replaced commit will move the branch to

 There may be other problems when using git rev-list related to pending objects.